Understand the difference between Medicare and Medicaid

 Medicare is medical insurance for seniors and the disabled.
-It’s just like any other medical insurance policy, except that the federal government provides it.
-It pays expenses related to short-term illness or injury, acute care and rehabilitation.
+It's similar to any other medical insurance policy, except that the federal government provides it, if you are age 65 or older and you or your spouse worked and paid Medicare taxes for at least 10 years.
+Medicare pays expenses related to short-term illness or injury, acute care and rehabilitation.

-Medicaid is a federal, state and locally funded program. ln addition to covering medical services, it provides benefits for those needing long-term, custodial care, who are permanently ill, injured or disabled, and financially eligible.
+Unlike Medicare, Medicaid is a federal, state and locally funded program.
+In addition to covering medical services, it provides benefits for those needing long-term, custodial care, who are permanently ill, injured or disabled, and who are financially eligible.
 Medicaid will assist people who have difficulties with the “activities of daily living,” such as bathing, dressing, eating, and going to the toilet, as well as those who need skilled nursing care.
 Medicaid also covers most medical expenses that are not covered by Medicare or other insurance.

 A major benefit of being approved for Medicaid is that it will pay for long term care expenses that Medicare doesn't cover.
 You may also gain access to additional services, such as adult day care.

 For example, Lamson & Cutner represented a single, middle-aged man suffering from traumatic brain injury.
 We shifted his excess income to a protective trust, so that it could still be used to pay his living expenses.
-He qualified to receive Medicaid benefits, and to be placed on the Traumatic Brain Injury Waiver Program list, which provides extra services for his special needs.
+As a result of this planning, he qualified to receive Medicaid benefits, and to be placed on the Traumatic Brain Injury Waiver Program list, which provides extra services for his special needs.

 25 Strategies to Prevent Financial Ruin from Long-Term Health Care Costs